Background Checks & Child Safety Certification

 Faculty/staff members must go to the Office of Human Resources (faculty/staff) and bring a government issued form of photo identification and the completed form.
 No appointment is necessary, subject to normal office hours.

-There, an authorized staff member shall confirm that the information on the form is complete and verify the identity of the individual by checking the individual's government-issued photo ID at the time the Authorization Form is submitted.
 The Human Resources or the Student Affairs Office staff member will sign the Form, make a copy of it for their records, and then submit the original form or electronic records to the state for processing.
 The process takes less than five minutes.

 The college will follow its current standard policy and Massachusetts Law on background checks.
 If the CORI check return indicates no adverse or criminal history in the applicant’s background, that status will be reflected in the Child Safety Certification database.